doctype-Melvin/react-playground/README.md

 ## Props
 Props are passed to components to configure them.
 The `properties` or `props` is declared in the React Component.
-Hence there is no need to declare ore define it anywhere.
+Hence there is no need to declare or define it anywhere.
+Prop types: used to validate props.
+It's good practice to declare propTypes in the component's file.
+<Component>.propTypes = {
+    property: React.PropTypes.string
+    ...
+}
+Enfore correct usage of props.